Hashadhi/Hashadhi/README.md

 ## 👦 ABOUT ME

 I'm **Hashadhi Jayasinghe**.
-A **Full Stack Developer** in Sri Lanka.
+A **Full Stack Developer** in Australia.
 I live up to enhance the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
 Believing that the way of heading forward with the surrounding ones is much blessing and can bring me the self-satisfaction which means the all I need.

 ### Contact Me: